-Be sure to choose a comforter filled with down or down alternative to help retain the hotel room feel.
+Be sure to choose a comforter filled with down or down alternatives to help retain the hotel room feel.
 Don’t forget coordinating pillow shams and throw pillows – a bolster pillow adds a nice touch with a few other pillows.
-A white bedskirt can help complete your look.
+A white bed skirt can help complete your look.

 Susan Peters, Interior Designer and Owner of 9108 Designs

 The best and easiest way to turn your bedroom into the luxurious hotel room of your dreams is to personalize it with artwork on an accent wall.
 This visually streamlines your focus to what you like best about your bedroom based on what appeals to you the most.
 With this effort, it will further help to declutter to just some accessories like elegant bedding, a few pillows, a sitting or reading spot, accent lighting, and a favorite-scented candle.
 These are all items that you might normally find in an upscale hotel room that will help “take you away” to a relaxing mood that is most welcomed when traveling.